Justine Dee, P.T., M.S., OCS

 Clinical Assistant Professor of Rehabilitation and Movement Science

 Office: 310E Rowell

 She also assists in teaching the lab sessions devoted to treatment of patients with lymphedema.
 She is a practicing physical therapist since 1986, and has worked in a variety of settings.
 Over the past 15 years her focus has been on treating patients with orthopedic injuries.
 She is an Orthopedic Certified Specialist (OCS), as well as a certified lymphedema therapist, having passed the Lymphedema Association of North America exam in 1997.
-Prof. Dee is a founding member and on the board of directors for the Vermont Lymphedema Network.
-She practices physical therapy at Dee Physical Therapy, an outpatient physical therapy practice with clinics in South Burlington and Shelburne, VT, where she is a co-owner and manager.
+Dee is a founding member and on the board of directors for the Vermont Lymphedema Network.
+She practices physical therapy at Dee Physical Therapy, an outpatient physical therapy practice with clinics in South Burlington and Shelburne, Vt., where she is a co-owner and manager.

-PT241 - Patient Management Foundational Skills
+PT241 - Patient Management Foundational Skills; PT242 - Patient Management I.

 Henry SM, Van Dillen LR, Trombley AL, Dee JM, Bunn JY.
 Reliability of the movement system impairment classification schema for subgrouping people with low back pain.
 Journal of Orthopedic and Sports Physical Therapy 2009: 39:A97.